getditto/demoapp-flutter/README.md

-# ditto_live_example
+# Ditto Flutter Demo App

-Demonstrates how to use the ditto_live plugin.
+Demonstrates how to use Ditto's peer-to-peer data sync within your Flutter Application.

 ## Getting Started